buserbrasil/databricks-sql-driver/README.md

 ## Run Locally

 ```
-docker pull metabase/metabase:latest

-make run
+make first-run
 ```
-Once the Metabase startup completes, you can access your Metabase at `localhost:3000`.
+Once the Metabase startup completes, you can access your Metabase at `localhost:3000`, which pulls metabase docker image and then start this project.
+Next time you need to run this project again, you can use `make run` command.

 ## Add Data